University of Co-operative and Management, Sagaing

 University of Co-operative and Management, Sagaing is a public university in the Sagaing township of Sagaing Division, Myanmar.

 The university offers a Bachelor of Business Science (B.B.Sc.) with five specializations, postgraduate diplomas (PGDip) and master's programmes.
-The university accepts 300 students annually for their four-year degree programmes.
+It accepts 300 students annually for their four-year degree programmes.

 The campus is located in the Shwe Thamar Quarter, Sagaing.
-Sagaing Co-operative University Students' Union claims student right and university's master plan to expand the main road and to build the student hostel.
+Sagaing Co-operative University Students' Union claims student right and university's master plan to expand the main road and to build a hostel for students.

 History

 In 1982, it was established as "Sagaing Co-operative Training School as a compound training school from Chin State, Kachin State and Sagaing Division.
 In 1996, it was upgraded to a co-operative college.
 In 2012, President U Thein Sein visited Sagaing and gave a chance to be a special university in Sagaing.
 The construction of the main building was started as soon as Co-operative University (Sagaing) was recognized by the government.